UmarFarukA/alx-system_engineering-devops/README.md

-This project is about Regular Expression
+This repo teaches students concept of devOps.